Since

 The Head, Press and Public Relations, PSC, Ikechukwu Ani, said the commission’s technical team was working on the servers to address the hitches.

 “I have notified our technical team and they are working on the servers, all the hiccups would be addressed and candidates would find it easier to file their applications.
-I believe the issues we are experiencing were caused by the traffic from the huge number of applicants,”
+I believe the issues we are experiencing were caused by the traffic from the huge number of applicants,” he explained.

 The frustration of the applicants was vented on social media as some applicants berated the poor infrastructural preparedness of authorities for the barrage of applications.